Table of Contents

 What is multi-tenant architecture?

 Multi-tenant architecture is an approach to software service provision in which a single instance is shared between multiple “tenants” who reside within it.
-Each tenant is accessing the same platform, albeit through separate channels, with logical data isolation in place to keep their information private and secure.
+Each tenant accesses the same platform, albeit through separate channels, with logical data isolation in place to keep their information private and secure.

 For example, consider a cloud-based CRM platform where multiple businesses use the same backend system.
 Each company sees only its own customer data and configurations, even though they’re all running on the same application instance.

 The purpose of this approach is convenience through efficiency.
 By spreading multiple entities across a platform rather than creating unique instances for each client, vendors can reduce overhead and avoid redundant work.
-As a result, these solutions tend to be more affordable out of the box, but they also tend to lack the customization of a unique, single-client tool.
+As a result, these solutions tend to be more affordable out of the box but lack the lack the customization of a unique, single-client tool.

 Multi-tenancy is especially well-suited for startups, SMBs, and cost-conscious SaaS providers that need to scale quickly without taking on the infrastructure and maintenance burden of single-tenant systems.